 About me

-I am a computational political scientist and data scientist.
-I currently hold the position of Research Officer at the European Institute (LSE), where I am involved in the ERC-funded project JUSTINT.
-Additionally, I am in my final year as a PhD candidate at the Department of International Relations at the London School of Economics and Political Science (LSE).
+I am a computational political scientist.
+I currently hold the position of Research Officer (postdoc) at the European Institute (LSE), where I am involved in the ERC-funded project JUSTINT.

 I speak fluent English, Russian, and not-that-fluent Mandarin (HSK 4).
 I also understand/read in Ukrainian and Tatar as these are my native languages.